JoshOn360Hz/smartmirrorweb/README.md

 # 🪞 SmartMirrorWeb - A Local Smart Mirror Dashboard

 ## SmartMirrorWeb is a web-based smart mirror interface that displays your daily calendar events and real-time weather updates using OpenWeather API.
-Designed to run locally on your PC, this project allows easy configuration through a built-in web interface.
+Designed to run locally on your PC or to be used with a raspi intergrated with a screen in a 1 way mirror , this project allows easy configuration through a built-in web interface.

 # 🚀 Features
 ### ✅ Calendar Integration – Supports .ics calendar files for event display.